EvmosGov/proposals/communityspend/HackAtom-Evmos-Sponsorship.md

 ## **Summary**

-This thread will serve as a signaling + discussion thread regarding a possible sponsorship of the upcoming HackAtom 2022 event in Seoul which will be held July 29th to 31th, followed by ETH Seoul and Korea Blockchain Week.
+This thread will serve as a signaling + discussion thread regarding a possible sponsorship of the upcoming HackAtom 2022 event in Seoul which will be held July 29th to 31th, followed by ETH Seoul and Korea Blockchain Week which ends on the 14th.

 ---